ModelInference/texada/README.md

 ### Building the project

+To run tests and the runtime comparision option from command line, you must define the environment variable TEXADA_HOME to the location of the top level directory in which the makefile, texada-src/ and traces/ is found.
+The location should begin with a forward slash and end without one, as in */path/to/texada/home*.

-In the top-level Texada directory, where the makefile exists, create a file called uservars.mk.
-In this file, provide the correct values for the following four variables:
+In the top-level Texada directory, where the makefile exists, there is a file called uservars.mk.example.
+Rename it to uservars.mk.
+In this file, provide the correct values for the following five variables:

     SPOT_LIB: the location of the spot library
-SPOT_INCL: the location of pot header files GTEST\_LIB: the location of gtest and gtest_main libraries
+    SPOT_INCL: the location of pot header files
+    GTEST_LIB: the location of gtest and gtest_main libraries
-GTEST_INCL: the location of gtest header files
+    GTEST_INCL: the location of google test header files

-For example, uservars.mk might look like

-      # User-Specific Variables
-      # Specify path to SPOT library
-      SPOT_LIB:=/path/to/libspot.a/
-      # Specify path to GTest Libraries
-      GTEST_LIB:=/path/to/libgtest.a/
-      # Specify path to SPOT headers
-      SPOT_INCL:=/path/to/spot/headers/
-      # Specify path to GTest headers
-      GTEST_INCL:=/path/to/gtest/headers/
+    BOOST_INCL: the location of Boost header files

-with all dummy paths replaced by real paths.
-SPOT\_LIB will probably point to pathtospot/spot/src/.libs/ if that is where libspot.a is.
+SPOT\_LIB will probably point to /pathtospot/spot/src/.libs if that is where libspot.a is.
 On a ubuntu machine, SPOT\_INCL will likely point to /usr/local/include/spot.
-The GTest libraries will be located wherever you build GTest and the GTest headers should be in pathtogtest/gtest/include (GTEST_INCL should point there).
+The GTest libraries will be located wherever you built GTest and the GTest headers should be in /pathtogtest/gtest/include (GTEST_INCL should point there).
+BOOST_INCL may point to /usr/include/boost on a Ubunutu Machine

 If building from shell, simply type the *make* command in the top-level directory.

+##### If using Eclipse:

+There is a file included in the repo called .cproject.example.
+Remove the .example; if this overrides a generated eclipse file, let it.
+You will need to fill in the location of SPOT_LIB, SPOT_INCL, GTEST_LIB and GTEST_INCL as above, either by directly editing the .cproject.example file and entering these locations in the fields currently marked by $SPOT_LIB, $SPOT_INCL, $GTEST_LIB and $GTEST_INCL, or by right-clicking the project, following 'Properties -> C/C++ Build' and entering the locations in the 'Build Variables' tab.
+For the second option, make sure you have already replaced the original .cproject with the one provided; the variables should already be in the Build Variables section.

-If building from Eclipse, right-click on the Project.
-Follow Properties->C/C++Build.
-In Builder Settings, disable "Generate Makefiles automatically" and change Build Location to the Texada project.
+Check that in 'Properties -> C/C++Build -> Builder Settings', 'Generate Makefiles automatically' is disabled. and Build Location is the Texada project.
 This should be ${workspace_loc:/Texada}, but can be navigated to via clicking the Workspace... option and selecting the Texada project.

 To build, press ctrl/cmd-b or right-click on the project and click "Build Project"